HamzaKazmi/Recommender-App/README.md

-# Recommender-App
+# Recipe Recommender-App

 Welcome to my App.

-I call it the Mood App, as it it made with the goal to help users maximize their time utility and make sure they are always in a happy mood.

-Rate your daily activities, and get satification reports, activity recomendations, and machine learning recommendation on weather you should continue doing an activity or replace it with a different activity to maximize you time utility.

-Logitic Regressio Model -  Takes in user activity rating and compares it with your other activities to decide weathr you should continue this activity or not.
+Rate food recipes, and get you favourite recipe reports and recipe recomendations that match your favourite recipes.

-SVD Algorithm -  Using user to user similarities andcollaborative filtering to recommend new actvities of intrest.
-Lets user discover new activities they would normaly not try.
+SVD Algorithm -  Using user to user similarities andcollaborative filtering to recommend new recipes of intrest.
+Lets user discover new recipes they would normaly not try.

-KNNwithMeans Algorithm - Using item to item similarities to help users pick from multiple activities.
-User inputs activities they want to choose from and it uses their current activity data to recommend the best activity match.

-D3.JS - Get reports on which activities have been making you feel the best etc.
+D3.JS - Get reports on which recipes you have enjoyed the most.

-Backend, and machine learing models are full completed and are posted in git.

-Still working on completing front end.
+Backend with Python and SQL Server

+Deploying SVD algorithm with Flask API

+Using Firebase for user login

+Front End with AngularJS, CSS, Bootstrap, and HTML